"You" in French

 Notice that words are different but that the overall meaning stays the same.
 So... that should cover your bases and keep you out of trouble for a while, however informal you'd like to be!

-I hope you found this free lesson helpful.
+I hope you find these free French grammar lessons helpful.

 À bientôt!